svbatalov/ractive-component-iscroll/README.md

 3. Define height and/or width for `.myscroll` or `.scroll-wrapper` (a class assigned to each `<Scroll>`)

-4. Require comopnent in your app:
+4. Require component in your app:
 ```js
 require('ractive-component-iscroll');
 ```